dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

  When different versions of a dependency cannot be unified, NuGet restore fails with errors that are often difficult to understand (`NU1605`, `NU1107`).
 These errors currently make up a majority of NuGet restore errors.
 In some cases unification is possible but not automatic, in which case a developer may opt in by adding a direct reference to the dependency, but this is not straightforward.

 Even when dependencies are unified, the result may not be correct.
 The versions of the dependencies may make them appear to be compatible when they are not.
-This can result compiler errors, runtime errors, and behavioral differences.
+This can result in compiler errors, runtime errors, and behavioral differences.

 Runtime errors and behavioral errors in particular can be extremely difficult to find and diagnose.
 They may only be observed in production, and it may not be clear where they originate.
 These kinds of issues are often not attributed to NuGet, so NuGet unification issues likely represent a much bigger problem than the restore error codes would indicate.